Setting up two factor authentication - a guide for all users

 If a user has a privilege due to being a member of a role, that privilege is shown with a shaded blue background.
 Any additional privileges individually assigned to them are shown in green.

-Expand the Administration menu in the lefthand sidebar and click users.
+From the homepage, toggle development mode on and click the ‘users’ box at the top right.
 You’ll see a list of existing user accounts.
 Their details are listed including 2FA status (whether they’re using app-based 2FA or not) and when they last logged in.

 Each user’s roles are shown.
-Any multi-tenanting roles are marked in bold.
+Any multi-tenanting roles are also included.

 A user removal will have no effect on any data stored in the system.
 The user’s previous comments will still be visible for example and their username will still be logged against any records they’re marked as owner of.
 Their changes will still be in the audit trail and they will be marked as the creator/last editor of records where relevant.